 There’s no salary or earnings cap on the Medicare tax.
 In fact, high earners are hit with an extra tax, known as the Additional Medicare tax.

 Payroll taxes raise significant revenue.
 They generated $1.24 trillion in 2019, according to the Center on Budget and Policy Priorities.
 This works out to 5.9% of the country’s gross domestic product (GDP) and 35.9% of the nation’s overall revenues.
 Social Security alone received $914 billion from payroll taxes, making them the second-highest source of income for the federal government behind income taxes.

 How Payroll Taxes Work

-Employers must keep this money in a dedicated account and deposit these amounts with the federal government according to a monthly or semiweekly schedule.
+Employers must keep this money in a dedicated account and deposit these amounts with the federal government on a monthly or semiweekly schedule.
 Unemployment taxes must be paid quarterly whenever you owe more than $500.
-Employers are responsible for paying all unemployment tax you owe.
+Employers are responsible for paying all the unemployment tax you owe.

 Types of Payroll Taxes

 There are four payroll taxes: Social Security, Medicare, Additional Medicare Tax, and Federal Unemployment Tax.